New Year's Eve: Japan

 In Japan, New Year's Eve is used to prepare for and welcome Toshigami (年神), the New Year's god.
 Japanese clean their homes and prepare Kadomatsu or Shimenawa to welcome the god before New Year's Eve.
 Buddhist temples ring their bells 108 times at midnight in the traditional Joya no Kane (除夜の鐘).
 The rings represent the 108 elements of bonō (煩悩), mental states that lead Japanese to take unwholesome actions.

 In most cities and urban areas across Japan, New Year's Eve celebrations are usually accompanied by concerts, countdowns, fireworks and other events.
-In Tokyo, revelers gather at the Zojoji Temple in Minato, who release helium balloons with New Year's wishes up in the sky and watch the lighting of Tokyo Tower and Tokyo Skytree with a year number displayed on the observatory at the stroke of midnight.
+In Tokyo, revelers gather at the Zojoji Temple in Minato, release helium balloons with New Year's wishes, and watch the lighting of Tokyo Tower and Tokyo Skytree with a year number displayed on the observatory at the stroke of midnight.
 Shibuya Crossing formerly hosted a gathering of revellers at midnight, but this ended in 2020 due to the COVID-19 pandemic, as well as a subsequent crackdown on gatherings around Halloween and New Year's Eve due to issues with overtourism and public intoxication.

 Since 1951, NHK has traditionally broadcast the Kōhaku Uta Gassen ("Red and White Song Battle") on New Year's Eve, a music competition where two teams of popular musicians (the red and white teams, whose performances contain female and male vocalists respectively) perform songs.
 The winning team is determined by a panel of judges, audience members at the NHK Hall in Tokyo, and televotes.
 The special was previously one of Japan's most-watched television programs overall; its audience has since declined, and hit a record low of 34.3% in the Video Research ratings in 2021.

 From 1996 to 2022, the talent agency Johnny & Associates organised Johnny's Countdown—a concert event at the Tokyo Dome televised by Fuji Television.
 In the wake of sexual abuse allegations surrounding the agency's founder, a new agency known as Starto Entertainment was formed in 2023 to take on Johnny & Associates' roster: the new agency has yet to organise a successor to Johnny's Countdown.
 The Japan Record Awards were previously held on New Year's Eve from 1959 to 2006, but have since been held on 30 December.

-A more recent tradition in Japan have been combat sports supercards; the Saitama Super Arena has hosted an MMA event on New Year's Eve since 2001, which were initially promoted by Pride Fighting Championships.
-After its dissolution and sale to UFC, Yarennoka! was organized by former Pride executives in 2007, while its successor Dream would hold the event through 2012 (which marked its final event).
-These cards have also featured kickboxing matches, promoted by groups such as Glory and K-1 Rizin Fighting Federation took over the tradition beginning in 2015 with its inaugural event.
+A more recent tradition in Japan has been combat sports supercards; the Saitama Super Arena has hosted an MMA event on New Year's Eve since 2001, which was initially promoted by Pride Fighting Championships.
+After its dissolution and sale to UFC, Yarennoka! was organized by former Pride executives in 2007, while its successor Dream held the event each year until its final event in 2012.
+These cards have also featured kickboxing matches, promoted by groups such as Glory and K-1.
+Rizin Fighting Federation took over the tradition beginning in 2015 with its inaugural event.